Lefie/reminder-bot/README.md

 * View all reminders /view-all
-![View all reminders](./src/assets/screenshot4.png) ![filter reminders by month](./src/assets/screenshot5.png) While you can view all the upcoming reminders at once, you can also search by filter to see certain reminders -- by reminder date(2025-07-25), by top # of reminders(for instance, top 3 reminders), by month(i.e, 8)
+![View all reminders](./src/assets/screenshot4.png) ![filter reminders by month](./src/assets/screenshot5.png) While you can view all the upcoming reminders at once, you can also search by filter to see certain reminders -- by reminder date(2025-07-25), by top # of reminders(for instance, top 3 reminders), by month(i.e, 8).
+You can also use the buttons to the right side to either edit or delete the reminders.